siralam/AndroidSampleApp/README.md

 A: In order to make the retry function works, without polluting the scope outside the Fragment (e.g. Store something static), I have no choice but to let the dialog be able to execute a callback.
 If I use Navigation, I have no way to this.
 Come to think of it, showing an error message in a dialog is by nature not a navigation at all, so I think this is perfectly OK.
 <br/><br/>

+Q: Why don't you use `SavedStateHandle` to make your ViewModel survives process termination by the OS?

+A: **I don't like over-engineering**.
+I value simplicity over complexity.
+To be exact, there should be a balance between them.
+Every time you increase your code's complexity, it should be because you think it introduce merits more than demerits. e.g. We use MVVM because we think it has a lot of advantages, such as making codes easier to read, to understand and to modify; not because it is a recommended design pattern.
+It should be the other way round.
+Therefore, if you don't really care about your user will need to start from the initial screen of the app when they come back after a long time, write codes to persist states through process termination not only increased development time, increased complexity for trivial benefit, but also increased time to test it.